SteinPrograms/trading-algorithm/README.md

 ## Code rules

 In life, communication is the hardest skill to master.
-I try to master code communication at its best and I try to follow PEP recommendation as much as possible.
-That's why I added a pylint workflow which checks code quality.
+Trying to master code communication at its best and to follow PEP recommendation as much as possible is important.
+There is a pylint workflow which checks code quality before anything gets to production.

+The project is also translated to rely on python types.

 ## Algorithm targets